 The story of Lil Wayne and pop culture is a long, winding (and still unfolding) tale.
 He is unquestionably one of the most talented, innovative MCs to ever pick up a mic, and yet his relevance has waxed and waned without any seeming sense of direction.
-Tha Carter III however, is the one, perfect moment where Weezy’s prowess, his popularity and his quality converged into one glorious whole.
-Whether it’s spitting actual fire over the iconic “A Milli” or bringing us all to church on “Let the Beat Build,” this album reminds us why – no matter what he does next – he will always place on a list of the all-time greatest.
+Tha Carter III however, is the one, perfect moment where Weezy’s prowess, his popularity, and his quality converged into one glorious whole.
+Whether it’s spitting literal fire over the forever-iconic “A Milli” or bringing us all to church on “Let the Beat Build,” this album reminds us why – no matter what he does next – he will always place on a list of the all-time greats.

 When Take Care arrived, it was clear that this was the Drake we were promised.
 A smattering of Top 40 hits and some intriguing mixtapes hinted at a star in the making, but it was here, on his expertly-curated sophomore album, that Drizzy blossomed.
-There are hits a plenty in the form of “Headlines” and “HYFR,” but it’s tracks like “Marvin’s Room” that form the bleeding, beating heart of the album, creating the Sadboy Drake we all know and mock now in his most pure, vulnerable form.
+There are hits a plenty in the form of “Headlines” and “HYFR,” but it’s tracks like “Marvin’s Room” that form the bleeding, beating heart of the album, mythologizing the Drake we know now in his most pure, vulnerable form.

-It is no coincidence that Eminem titled his third LP with his given name; this album is not only the skeleton key to unlocking his conflicted, confrontational artistry, but it is a brutally-honest confessional.
-It is Marshall Mathers as a mortal man, thrust to the heights of celebrity, atoning for every brutal nook and cranny of his disturbed mind and creating intensely human art in the process.
+It is no coincidence that Eminem titled his third LP with his given name; this album is not only the skeleton key to unlocking his conflicted, confrontational artistry, but it is a brutally honest confessional.
+It is Marshall Mathers as a mortal man, thrust to the heights of celebrity, atoning for every dark nook and cranny of his disturbed mind, creating intensely human art in the process.
 “Stan” has yet to be bettered as an example of rap as storytelling, while “Kim” ranks as one of the most disturbing pieces of hip-hop put to tape.
-Not even the foul sequel he recently made can tarnish this masterwork.
+Not even the foul sequel he made can tarnish this masterwork.

-The College Dropout ranks right up there with such legendary records as Ramones or The Velvet Underground & Nico in terms of being a debut album that is not only a singularly flawless execution of an artist’s entire sound but a groundbreaking release that would set the tone for their peers for years to come.
+The College Dropout ranks right up there with such legendary debut records as Ramones or The Velvet Underground & Nico as a first album that is not only a singularly flawless execution of an artist’s entire sound, but a groundbreaking release that would set the tone for their peers for years to come.
 That might sound high and mighty, but when was the last time you listened to The College Dropout?
 Doing so again might remind you that hip-hop as we know it, in many ways, can be traced to this album, right here.
 A more fitting title would have been The Blueprint, but a certain mentor of Kanye’s had already taken it…

 And how does Kanye follow such a highwire debut act?
-By retaining the songcraft, lyrical acrobatics and unadulterated ambition that marked his first record and adding an orchestra.
-The richly-realized – and even more richly-felt – Late Registration is a masterclass in musicianship, the kind of sophomore album artists would trade their souls in a Faustian bargain to make.
-Spending a year (and $2 million of his own money) into its creation more than paid off; West’s ambition resulted in such indelible classics as “Hey Mama,” “Diamonds From Sierra Leone” and “Gold Digger,” the latter of which would even now take serious balls to pull off.
+By retaining the songcraft, lyrical acrobatics, and unadulterated ambition that marked his first record and adding an orchestra.
+The richly realized – and even more richly felt – Late Registration is a master class in musicianship, the kind of sophomore album artists would trade their souls in a Faustian bargain to make.
+Spending a year (and $2 million of his own money) into its creation more than paid off; West’s ambition resulted in such indelible classics as “Hey Mama,” “Diamonds From Sierra Leone,” and “Gold Digger,” the latter of which remains as jarringly brazen now as it did over a decade ago.

 2. OutKast – ‘Stankonia’ (2002)